 Faldo ready for Champions Tour start at SAS

-“I think that’s really what I’m here to find out, how well could I play,” Faldo said on Thursday.
+“I think that’s really what I’m here to find out, how well could I play,” Faldo said Thursday.
 “I think I’m here to entertain the gallery and entertain myself.”

 Faldo, a 56-year-old six-time major winner and World Golf Hall of Famer, has been in the broadcast booth since 2006.
 He said he decided to play a limited Champions Tour schedule when his competitive side came out at the British Open.